Project Files

 Removing your water softener is a matter of personal preference.
 Water is currently supplied at 27 grains of hardness per gallon.
 Water from the upgraded plant, once transitioning is complete, is anticipated to be around 8 grains of hardness per gallon.
 You can continue using your softener to treat further if desired, but you may need to recalibrate your softener for the lower hardness level.

-Retailers such as Home Depot and Lowes have water hardness test kits available for in-home use.
+Local home improvement retailers have water hardness test kits available for in-home use.

 Most plants may benefit and be resilient from the change of the hardness level from 27 grains per gallon to 8 grains per gallon.
 However, more sensitive plants may need additional nutrients.